ahmedsatti101/events-platform-project/README.md

 # Events platform project

 ## About
-This project allows an imagined business create and share cycling events with the community.
+This project allows businesses to create and share cycling events with the community.
 Members of the community are able to sign up to the platform by creating an account, browse available events and sign up for them.
 An event can also be added to your Google Calendar if you wish so.
 Business staff (admins) will be able to create events and assign other users as staff as well and these privileges are only availabe to staff.

 ## Running locally